spacetelescope/nircam_calib/README.md

 ## Contributing

-If you want to suggest changes to this content do the following:
+If you want to suggest changes for anything in these repos, do the following:

-1. Fork it
+1. Fork the repo
-2. Create your feature branch (`git checkout -b my-new-feature`)
+2. Create your own branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+5. Create a new Pull Request

 See the following for a standard package template for repositories under the "spacetelescope" organization: